anainesvs/BERNAL_RUBIO_etal_G3_2018/README.md

 ```
 **NOTE**: for larger data sets it may be more convinient to use the `getG()` function available in [BGData](https://github.com/quantgen/BGData) R-package.
 This function allows computing G without loading all the data in RAM and offers methods for multi-core computing.

-#### (5)  Exploring demographic effects in the principal components (e.g., Methylation-derived PC vs age)
+#### (5)  Obtaining principal components (e.g., Methylation)

-The following code shows how to search for effects of demographics such as age on the omic derived PCs, for instance, from Methylation.
+The following code shows how to obtain the PC for the methylation data.
+Same approach can be applied to additional omics.

 ```R
    #Gmeth has been obtained as described in previous section